kkinnear/lein-zprint/README.md

 the output from:

 ```
-lein zprint :explain
+lein zprint :support <whatever-you-put-here-that-did-not-work-right> :support
 ```

 as well as the source file (or fragment thereof) that is a concern, and please show what lein zprint produced and explain how it differed from what you expected.

 ## License